 SUSI (Student Universal Support Ireland) is Ireland's single national awarding authority for all higher and further education grants.
-If you wish to apply for a grant, you may indicate this on your CAO online application.
-The CAO will provide your identification, contact and offer/acceptance details to the grant authority.
+To apply for a grant, indicate this on the CAO online application.
+The CAO will provide identification and offer/acceptance details to the grant authority.
 Other than providing these details to the grant authority, the CAO plays no role in processing grant applications.
-For full details on applying for a grant, please visit www.susi.ie.
+For full details on applying for a grant, please visit the SUSI website.